Jarren Duran Player Props: Red Sox vs. Rays

 Jarren Duran At The Plate

-- He has hit a home run in three games this season (7.7%), leaving the park in 1.9% of his trips to the plate.
+- Looking at the 41 games he has played this season, he's hit a long ball in three of them (7.3%), and in 1.9% of his trips to the dish.

+- Duran has driven in a run in 15 games this season (36.6%), including four games with more than one RBI (9.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.